roleoroleo/yi-hack-MStar/README.md

 This firmware is completely based on the work done by TheCrypt0 https://github.com/TheCrypt0/yi-hack-v4
-It's a clone made only for Yi Home 1080p with fw 4.5.0 based on MStar platform.
+It's a clone made for Yi cameras based on MStar platform.

 I have no time to support the project, so feel free to clone/fork this git and modify it as you want.